robertmuth/Cwerg/FrontEndDocs/ast.md

 ### ExprUnionTag (uniontypetag)
-Typetage of tagged union type
+Typetag of tagged union type

     result has type is `typeid`